Influenza Virus (Flu)

 Even though the 2009 H1N1 pandemic was relatively mild, knowing how lethal and unpredictable influenza viruses can be, we must continue to remain alert and prepare for future pandemics.

-Investigators in the Department of Molecular Virology and Microbiology (MVM) at Baylor College of Medicine have been studying influenza for many years, with an Influenza Research Center first established in 1974.
+Investigators in the Department of Molecular Virology and Microbiology (MVM) have been studying influenza for several decades, with an Influenza Research Center first established in 1974.
 A major focus of the work is directed towards the development and testing of influenza vaccines to find the most effective vaccination dosages, methods, and strategies to protect the population against this deadly disease.
-Most recently, they have been involved in testing several experimental vaccines against the 2009 H1N1 (swine) influenza.
+Other projects involve studying the structure and function of important influenza proteins.

 - Developing new vaccines for induction of humoral and cell-mediated immune responses against influenza viruses that can prevent or modify infections.